chesscoders/netopia-card/README.md

 }
 ```

+## Implementation details

+### Confirm URL vs return URL

+- **confirm URL** - a URL in your API that will be called whenever the status of a payment changes
+- **return URL** - a URL in your web application where the client will be redirected to once the payment is complete.

+The `returnUrl` **should not be confused with a success or cancel URL**, the information displayed here is dynamic,
+based on the information previously sent to the `confirmUrl`.

-The `returnUrl` can be a static page to indicate the end-user that the payment has been made.
+The `returnUrl` should be a static page to indicate the end-user that the payment has been made.